12681 Wolf Road Grass Valley, CA 95949-8183

 The Wooden Valley east of Napa.

 It is thought that the first English walnut trees planted in California were brought by the Franciscan missionaries from Spain.
-Juglans regia is known by many common names: English; French; Circassian; European; Turkish, and more, all describing the same species, "regia".
-Highly prized for the marbled appearance found in rare specimen logs.
-Only one in several thousand trees will yield what is known in the gunstock industry as "Marblecake".
+Juglans regia is known by many common names: English; French; Circassian; European; Turkish along with others all describing the same species.
+Highly prized for the marbled appearance found in rare specimen logs; only one in several thousand english walnut trees will yield what is known in the gunstock industry as "Marblecake".

-In order to develop Claro root stock nuts of a Claro Walnut tree are planted and raised to proper size for grafting to English walnut.
-Early on it was discovered that once in several hundred graftings strange looking rootlings appeared.
+In order to develop claro walnut root stock, nuts of a claro walnut tree are planted and raised to proper size for grafting to english walnut.
+Early on it was discovered that once in several hundred graftings strange looking young trees appeared.
 Old timers referred to these peculiar looking trees as Paradox walnut.
-The renowned botanist Luther Burbank determined that Paradox was a hybrid result of a cross pollination between English walnut and California Claro walnut.
-The name Bastogne walnut was first used by the gun stock industry and is a favorite for use in large bore guns due to the woods ability to withstand heavy recoil shock without fracturing.
-Bastogne is a fast growing tree that produces very hard wood.
-Bastogne is somewhat heavier and more dense than either parent and the colors are a mix of both English and Claro.
+The renowned botanist Luther Burbank determined that paradox walnut was a hybrid result of a cross pollination between english walnut and California claro walnut.
+The name bastogne walnut was first used by the gunstock industry and is a favorite for use in large bore guns due to the woods ability to withstand heavy recoil without fracturing.
+Bastogne walnut is a fast growing tree that produces very hard wood.
+Bastogne walnut is somewhat heavier and more dense than either parent and the colors are a mix of both english walnut and claro walnut.

-Home Page / Gallery / Figured Wood / Customer Service / Sawmills / Links
+Home Page / Wood Store / Customer Service / Sawmills / Links